telerik/fiddler-everywhere-docs/capture-traffic/capture-system-traffic.md

 1. Toggle the **System Proxy** switch ON or OFF to enable and disable the system capturing mode.

-Fiddler Everywhere persists the state of the **System Proxy** switch, and will start with system capturing enabled or disabled based on that styate
+Fiddler Everywhere persists the state of the **System Proxy** switch, and starts with system capturing enabled or disabled based on the last switch state.